kth-step/HolBA/examples/riscv/README.md

 ### 3. High Level BIR contract

-- manually written in HOL4
-- BIR expressions with arbitrary HOL4 terms and free variables
+- manually written in HOL4 as BIR expressions with arbitrary HOL4 terms and free variables
 - not suitable for symbolic execution

 Example: